/ Internet Foundation Austria

 - Dr. Wolfgang Schwabl, Group Director Information Security & Emergency with Telekom Austria AG

 - Mag.
 Ritchie Pettauer, freelance online marketing expert and blogger

 - Dorly Holzer-Harringer, CEO Almendo Technologies

 f.l.t.r.: DI Petra Bußwald, DI Ernst Langmantel, Mag.
-Maria Zesch, Dr. Stefan Köhler, Sabine Fleischmann, MBA, Mag.
+Maria Zesch (until 2017), Dr. Stefan Köhler, Sabine Fleischmann, MBA, Mag.
 Ricthie Pettauer, Dr. Wolfgang Schwabl

 Other IPA companies

 tldbox GmbH provides its customers integrated support for all requirements: from the application process to the introduction of a generic top-level domain.
 The product "TLD Box" allows individual customer requirements to be met in modular fashion: from the classic registry system to integrated technical and administrative processing.
 In addition, tldbox GmbH is the registry for the top-level domain .versicherung.